 Regular menstruation after miscarriage

 Your body needs time to rebalance hormone levels from what is needed during pregnancy to normal levels for menstruation.
 Expect some irregularities in your period for up to three cycles.
 If your periods are irregular after a miscarriage, menstruation may continue to be irregular, but you have the same chances of conceiving as before your pregnancy.

 How soon after miscarriage can I conceive?

-According to the American College of Obstetricians and Gynecologist, most early pregnancy losses are singular events rather than indicators of fertility or a woman’s ability to carry a baby to full term.
+According to the American College of Obstetricians and Gynecologists, most early pregnancy losses are singular events rather than indicators of fertility or a woman’s ability to carry a baby to full term.
 If you plan on trying to conceive again, your doctor may recommend some additional general health tests to check for any underlying medical conditions.
 If the tests reveal that you have an undiagnosed medical issue that affects pregnancy, your doctor may recommend that the underlying condition be managed first to increase your chances of a full-term pregnancy.

 If your miscarriage was a singular event, you can try again as soon as you and your partner feel comfortable.
 In fact, one study showed that women who conceive within three months of their early pregnancy loss were about 20% more likely to have a live birth than those who waited longer than three months.